-One parcel of tide and submerged land situate on the left bank of the Sacramento River, lying adjacent to Swamp & Overflow Survey 193 patented July 11, 1865 and Swamp & Overflow Survey 905 patented June 10, 1869, County of Sacramento, State of California, and more particularly described as follows:
+A parcel of tide and submerged land situate in the bed of the Sacramento River, lying adjacent to Swamp and Overflowed Land Survey 828 patented April 5, 1869, County of Sacramento, State of California and more particularly described as follows:

-All those lands underlying an existing floating boat dock, two pilings and ramp lying adjacent to that parcel as described in Exhibit "A" of that Individual Grant Deed recorded July 5, 1983 in Document 112150 in Official Records of said County.
+All those lands underlying an existing floating boat dock, boat lift, gangway and four pilings lying adjacent to that parcel described in Grant Deed, recorded November 17, 2016 in Book 20161117 at Page 0192 in Official Records of said County.

-TOGETHER WITH any applicable impact area(s).
+TOGETHER WITH any applicable Impact Area(s).

-ALSO TOGETHER WITH that land lying immediately beneath any bank protection structure lying adjacent to said parcel.
+ALSO TOGETHER WITH that land lying immediately beneath any bank protection structure adjacent to said parcel.

-EXCEPTING THEREFROM any portion(s) lying landward of the Ordinary High Water Mark of the Sacramento River.
+EXCEPTING THEREFROM any portion lying landward of the ordinary high water mark of the left bank of said river.

-Accompanying plat is hereby made a part of this description.
+Accompanying plat is hereby made part of this description.